 For a complete list of improvements, refer to the changelog for each SDK:

 We are excited to hear about the use cases that Dagger’s new Host-to-Container (H2C), Container-to-Host (C2H) and explicit service lifecycle capabilities enable for you.
-Let us know via Discord, and perhaps come share with the rest of the Dagger Community in our regular fortnightly calls.
+Let us know via Discord, and perhaps come share with the rest of the Dagger Community in our reg ular fortnightly call.
 If you have feedback for us, or an improvement to suggest, join us on Discord or create a GitHub issue.

 Looking forward to the automation that you will build with Dagger!